 The DrPH program in Community Health Practice offers interdisciplinary training for students who wish practice at an advanced level or pursue academic careers in public health.
 The DrPH program emphasizes preparation for practice.
 It offers breadth acquiring essential competencies through the completion of courses in a major, a minor in Leadership, and a discipline or breadth minor.
 DrPH students are also expected to complete a practicum related to their area of interest.

 Doctor of Philosophy (PhD)

-The PhD program in Management, Policy and Community Health is offered in the fields of health economics and health services research (PhD HE/HSR), policy and law (PhD Policy/Law), and management (PhD Management) related to the health sector.
+The PhD program in Management, Policy and Community Health is offered in the fields of health economics and health services research (PhD HE/HSR) and management (PhD Management) related to the health sector.
 Students interested in careers in these areas may pursue advanced study that leads to original research and culminates in the award of the PhD degree.

 The Doctor of Philosophy in Health Economics / Health Services Research (HE/HSR) emphasizes the economic evaluation of cost, access, and quality within the health care system.
 Students focus on understanding decision-making processes among consumers, providers, hospitals clinics.